Skip to content

 • Training is as important as the import.
 Even the best data import fails if agents don't know how the target system works.
 Front has a collaboration-centric workflow (shared inboxes, team comments) which may differ significantly from older "ticket system" workflows.

-• Clean up before import: If the source system has many unused tags/custom fields or duplicate contacts, consider a clean-up phase.
+• Clean up before import: If the source system has many unused tags/custom fields or duplicate contacts, run a clean-up phase first.
 It simplifies the target schema in Front.

 • Keep the old system accessible (read-only) for some period post-go-live so agents can reference historic tickets if something didn't migrate perfectly.